 Our post on Home Security for New Homeowners examined the importance of making smart landscaping decisions after buying a home.
 Many families spend the winter dreaming about what they will do with their yards once warm weather arrives.
 When spring finally starts, new bushes and trees get planted, and new gardens come to life every year.
 Unfortunately, these bushes, plants, and trees can lessen your home security if not planned properly.

 Shrubbery close to your home can provide a “hiding spot” for burglars.
 This allows them cover while peeking into your home and planning their entry point.
 We recommend cutting plants near your home low.
 Planting a few thorn-bearing plants can also help make creeping along your home’s exterior less enticing.
 Following these springtime security tips can make your home a less attractive to potential thieves.
-Now let’s look at some security equipment you can install to protect you against a burglary and potentially deter criminals from targeting your home.
+Now let’s look at some burglary detection-related security equipment you can install to notify you in the case of a burglary and potentially deter criminals from targeting your home.

-Take Security Measures to Protect Your Home in Your Absence
+Take Security Measures to Secure Your Home in Your Absence

 Additionally, we recommend installing security cameras to keep an eye on your home at all times.
 Adding a home surveillance system provides you with this ability.
 Installing camera allows you to watch live footage of your home and yard from a computer, smart phone, or tablet at any time, from any location.
 Additionally, these cameras record footage continuously.
 Therefore, if something does happen in your absence, you can review the footage to see what went wrong.
 Of course, the cameras themselves act as a deterrent to thieves as well.
 Scouting out a home and finding cameras encourages criminals to find a different target.
 The one-two security punch of home security and surveillance systems adds a tremendous amount of security to your home while you are away.